kmr-source/Adrift-in-Somnium-Game-cpsc427-team6/README.md

-#A Dungeon crawler window game from scratch developed in 4 months with a team of 6.
+# Dungeon crawler window game from scratch developed in 4 months with a team of 6.

 1. AI randomized movements from the monsters
 2. Turn based game